vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-07-24-datomic-web-app-a-practical-guide.md

  (it's not hard, really, you can totally get away with it).
  I've been coping with Issue 2 so far without too much trouble - it's a pain, but really not what I spend most time on.
  So really, see what works for you.
+ <span class="sn">Some Datomic users prefer keeping the schema in raw EDN-form,
+ arguing that the operational advantage of having the schema in a static file in transactable-form with no dependencies outweighs the inconvenience of it being verbose.
+ Datomic creators made the great call of designing Datomic schemas to be data-oriented and query-able, giving the users maximum flexibility in how they declare and deploy them.
+ You should choose the approach that suits you best for you use case and personal taste.</span>

 In this regard, you may be wondering: